almostearthling/whenever/README.md

 | `scheduler_tick_seconds`        | 5       | Number of seconds between scheduler ticks                                            |
 | `randomize_checks_within_ticks` | _false_ | Whether or not condition checks hould be uniformly randomized within the tick period |

 Both parameters can be omitted, in which case the default values are used: 5 seconds might seem a very short value for the tick period, but in fact it mimics a certain responsiveness and synchronicity in checking _event_ based conditions.
-Note that condition strictly depending on time do not comply to the request of randomizing the check time.
+Note that conditions strictly depending on time do not comply to the request of randomizing the check time.

 ### Tasks